 It is not yet clear how often childhood bipolar disorder persists into adulthood or if treating childhood bipolar disorder can help prevent future illness.

-Symptoms vary among patients.
+Symptoms vary among people.
 The types of symptoms experienced also depend on the type of bipolar disorder.
-Patients with bipolar I disorder typically have severe manic episodes that alternate with shorter bouts of depressive symptoms.
-Patients with bipolar II disorder, experience longer periods of depression that alternate with manic episodes that are shorter in duration and less severe (hypomania) than those associated with bipolar I disorder.
+People with bipolar I disorder typically have severe manic episodes that alternate with shorter bouts of depressive symptoms.
+People with bipolar II disorder, experience longer periods of depression that alternate with manic episodes that are shorter in duration and less severe (hypomania) than those associated with bipolar I disorder.